kchua88/data-science-S2023/challenges/c10-sat-assignment.md

 **Observations**:

 - Which correlations are significantly nonzero?
-  - univ_GPA vs. high_GPA
+  - both univ_GPA vs. high_GPA and univ_GPA vs. both_SAT are
+    significantly nonzero because both their confidence intervals do not include 0.
 - Which of `high_GPA` and `both_SAT` seems to be more strongly correlated with `univ_GPA`?
-  - high_GPA is more strongly coorelated with univ_GPA with a coorelation coefficient of 0.78 as opposed to 0.68 for both_SAT and univ_GPA.
+  - high_GPA seems to be more strongly coorelated with univ_GPA with a coorelation coefficient of 0.78 as opposed to 0.68 for both_SAT and univ_GPA.
+This is supported by the confidence intervals for high_GPA including higher values than both_SAT.
 - How do the results here compare with the visual you created in q2?
   - The coorelation coefficients make sense with the visual from q2 since by looking at the plot, univ_GPA is more strongly coorelated